 YES!
 (Young Empowered Self Advocates)

-This group meets the last Thursday of the month in the evening in the Highlands.
+This group meets the fourth Thursday of the month in the evening at CAL.
 Yes! is for people with intellectual / developmental disabilities ages 16-29.
 We work on life skills such as speaking up for one’s self (self advocacy), communication and relationships, responsibility, working, health, resources in the community, and more.
-This group is offered in partnership with the Louisville Metro ARC.
 Contact Donna Fox for more information.

 Build Your Future Workshops